-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'floater.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'floater.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 : a bit of optical debris (as a dead cell or cell fragment) in the vitreous body or lens that may be perceived as a spot before the eye

 also: a spot in the visual field due to such debris —usually used in plural compare muscae volitantes

 [from the notion that the policy “floats” with the goods it insures, wherever they might be located]: a policy or supplemental attachment to a policy insuring specific items of personal property (as jewelry or art)

 specifically: a policy of insurance to protect against loss or damage of goods in transit or goods (as jewels) naturally subject to use in various places